Skip to main content

 Automatically efficient

-Since the handling component of this station always picks up and sets down the material in the same position, STOPA has installed space-saving double carriages that move above each other for storage and retrieval.
+Since the handling component of this station always picks up and sets down the material in the same position, STOPA has installed space-saving double carts that move above each other for storage and retrieval.

 The scissor lift table of the incoming and outgoing goods station is equipped with storage stamps and pluggable stops for a coordinate corner, which helps to align the sheets exactly.